DunstanBecht/lpa-xrd/README.md

 # Features

 The package `lpa.xrd` can be used to:
-* automate X-ray diffraction simulations
+* make a local copy of the X-ray diffraction simulator code
+* automate the tasks of compilations and executions

 # Installation